syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Tab-Item-Customization.md

 ## Text Color Customization

 The [TextColor](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.TabView.SfTabItem.html#Syncfusion_Maui_Toolkit_TabView_SfTabItem_TextColor) property allows you to customize the color of the text displayed in the tab item.
+Below are examples demonstrating how to set the `TextColor` property in both XAML and C#.

 {% tabs %}